starlight345/2025/blog/inverse-polymer/index.md

 This comparison motivated our exploration of joint encoder-decoder training, MCTS postprocessing, and diffusion+RL generation, aiming to improve structural validity and alignment with desired properties.

+**Ongoing Work: Diffusion + Reinforcement Learning**

+While our current results focus on TabNet-based embedding, SMILES decoding, and symbolic refinement via MCTS, we are actively developing a latent diffusion module combined with RL-guided noise policies.
+This new component is expected to improve diversity and controllability of generated polymers.
+However, empirical results from this approach are still in progress and will be shared in a future update.

 ---